WHAT IS A HALLMARK?

 Myth or Fact?
 (1): Everything in the 18th and 19th centuries was hallmarked.
 If it doesn't have a hallmark, it's a fake or a reproduction.

 This is a MYTH.
 Many pieces from this period were not hallmarked.
 However, if it is not hallmarked you either need to develop the skills to assess the piece on your own or ask an expert.
-An expert will look at the style, the materials used, the faceting, the findings, and a variety of other factors to date it.
-Hallmarking gives you a bit more certainty (although even hallmarks can be faked) and helps you date it within a year (or two) rather than a broader range of time (circa).
+An expert will look at the style, the materials used, the gemstones, the findings, and a variety of other factors to date it.
+Hallmarking gives you a bit more certainty (although even hallmarks can be faked).
+It helps you date it within a year (or two) rather than a broader range of time (circa).

 Myth or Fact?
 (2): Date Letters ran consecutively and repeated every 26 years.

 This is part MYTH and part FACT.
 Yes, they do run alphabetically and consecutively.
 However, the font can make it possible to confuse certain letters.
 Because of this, it is possible that the letter I, J or L is skipped.
 As a result, the date letter cycle is usually 25 as opposed to 26 years.

 While it’s not possible to cover every facet of the history of English hallmarking in one blog post, I hope this helps you with the basics.
 With a little research and practice, you’ll be able to begin to identify the dates on the pieces of English antique jewelry you come across.

 HERE IS A LIST OF THE U.K. ASSAY OFFICES